 Fig. 1 The geometry of the 2-D nozzle considered in this project.
 Not drawn to scale.

 Fig. 2 The profile of the wall of the nozzle.
 The abscissa is the x-axis.
-The nozzle is 1.2 m long.
-Its half-width is approximately 0.3 m at the inlet and outlet.
+The nozzle is 1.4 m long.